 The clock of time never stops and the same goes for technology as well.
 The term ‘DeepFaceDrawing’ might be one you have never heard of.
 The reason is that it is a fresh new face image technology coming from a team of researchers based in China.
-DeepFaceDrawing is an image processing technique of coming up with realistic face drawing by using a sketch as input.
+DeepFaceDrawing is an image processing technique of coming up with realistic face drawings by using a sketch as input.
 In other words, it is capable of 3d face reconstruction from a single image.
 New image processing methodologies are always a plus in many areas of work.
 More interestingly, there are also some popular Vtuber Maker which use similar technology.
 Try it if you like.

 The first thought would obviously go to graphic designing, as DeepFaceDrawing can prove to be a good alternative to GAN technology once developed enough.
 Apart from that, it can prove invaluable to the police forces at times when a sketch is needed before progressing.
 The uses can go as far as your imagination.
 In this guide, we will take a look at this new ground-breaking technology, give you an insight into it, and most importantly, show you how to draw a realistic face with it.
 On the other hand, if you want to convert your photos to sketch, you may try the online photo editing tools provided by VanceAI.